canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 # Install Ubuntu on WSL2
 *Authored by Oliver Smith ([oliver.smith@canonical.com](mailto:oliver.smith@canonical.com)) and edited by Edu Gómez Escandell ([edu.gomez.escandell@canonical.com](mailto:edu.gomez.escandell@canonical.com))*

-## What you will learn:
+## What you will learn

 * How to enable and install WSL on Windows 10 and Windows 11
-* How to install `Ubuntu 24.04 LTS` using: Microsoft Store, WSL CLI, or Winget
+* How to install `Ubuntu 24.04 LTS` using the Microsoft Store, WSL commands or the Winget package manager

 ## What you will need:

-* A Windows 10 or Windows 11 physical or virtual machine with all the updates installed
+* Windows 10 or 11 running on either a physical device or virtual machine
+* All of the latest Windows updates installed

 ## Install WSL

 You can install WSL from the command line.
-Open a PowerShell prompt as an Administrator (we recommend using [Windows Terminal](https://github.com/microsoft/terminal)) and run:
+Open a PowerShell prompt as an Administrator (we recommend using [Windows Terminal](https://github.com/microsoft/terminal?tab=readme-ov-file#installing-and-running-windows-terminal)) and run:
 ```text
 wsl --install
 ```